liuzan-info/PhosMap/README.md

 <p id="contributing"></p>

 ## Contributing
-We welcome community contributions, especially improvements to documentation.
-We appreciate your valuable contributions!
+The data input/output (IO) stream adhering to the PhosMap standard ensures the scalability of the functionality.
+Although we have already included well-established phosphoproteomics methods, there are still many algorithms being continuously developed, and therefore, we appreciate your valuable contributions!

 Please feel free to submit a pull request, and we will respond promptly to review and merge it.

 <p id="citation"></p>